renukaKandii/promptLY/ReadME.md

      ```javascript
      await ai.languageModel.create()
      ```
+   - You may see a warning - **ignore it, this is normal**
+   - Go to `chrome://components` to verify download started
-   - Wait 5-10 minutes for the ~2GB download
+   - Wait 10-15 minutes for the ~2GB download
    - Skip to Step 4

    **If you see `undefined`**